EvatsugDnalloR/NotebookApplication/uml_diagrams/use_case_list.md

 ### Post-condition
 All the content of the notebook has been stored to the file.
 ### Main Scenario
-1. The application is launched and the 5-second counter is started
+1. User manually saved the file or quits the app
-2. The 5-second interval is reached, the app performs a saving automatically
+2. The app gets all the contents and encrypts them with symmetric encryption, and symmetric key appended to the encrypted file
-3. User quits the app, and the app saves all the current contents to the file before closing
+3. Write the encrypted content into the local file
 ### Exception Scenario
 - Trigger: The file for storing the content of the notebook doesn't exist or corrupted when trying to save the changes